Fisheries Management and Reports

 The principal function of freshwater fisheries research is to help manage the fish resources within New York waters.
 By managing, we mean evaluating the status of fish populations to enhance some fisheries and to restore others.
 We also undertake regular surveys to monitor the health of fish populations and to establish the effectiveness of stocking and harvest policies.

-More about Biologist Reports:
+More about Fisheries Management and Reports:

 - DEC Bureau of Fisheries Annual Reports - Annual Reports of Highlights and Accomplishments for Bureau of Fisheries.